MicrosoftDocs/sql-docs/docs/includes/ctp-support-exclusion.md

 - Side-by-side installation.
 SQL Server 2019 CTP 3.0 supports side-by-side installation with instances of SQL Server 2012 through SQL Server 2017, or other instances SQL Server 2019 CTP 3.0.
    >[!NOTE]
-   >While side-by-side is not blocked with SQL Server 2008 and 2008 R2, there are no commonly supported Windows Operating systems versions between them and SQL Server 2019.
+   >While side-by-side is not blocked with SQL Server 2008 and 2008 R2, there are no commonly supported Windows Operating system versions between them and SQL Server 2019.
 - Upgrade from one build to another.
 You can upgrade an instance of SQL Server from a previous supported release of SQL Server to SQL Server 2019 CTP 3.0.
 - Production support.
 Customers in early adopter programs can run SQL Server 2019 CTP 3.0 in production environments.